To Be Watched While Eating an Orange is a multiple pathway storytelling told through screendance.

 About the Dance Screen Space symposium

-To Be Watched While Eating An Orange will be screened at a three-day symposium (19 - 21 June 2018) led by Christopher Lewis-Smith and award-winning writer and filmmaker Katrina McPherson.
+To Be Watched While Eating An Orange was screened at a three-day symposium (19-21 June 2018) led by Christopher Lewis-Smith and award-winning writer and filmmaker Katrina McPherson.

-The event is a practical two-day screendance making workshop, and a one-day knowledge exchange between graduates from different countries.
+The event was a practical two-day screendance making workshop, and a one-day knowledge exchange between graduates from different countries.
 This will include (to date) Ireland, Palestine, USA, Columbia, Brazil, China, Indonesia and the UK.
-The knowledge exchange will include screenings and dissemination of work, including To Be Watched While Eating An Orange.
+The knowledge exchange included screenings and dissemination of work, including To Be Watched While Eating An Orange.